The ScreenSteps Blog for Onboarding, Training, and Enablement

 Use the model to assess where your organization is at and where you would like to be.

 Don’t know where your company fits?
-Or want to improve your company’s knowledge ops?
+Or want to improve your company’s Knowledge Ops?